Skip to main content

 Churchill warned that recovery efforts would likely take days or even weeks as crews worked to clear debris and restore essential services.

-Local authorities also asked members of the public to avoid traveling to damaged areas unless necessary, allowing emergency workers to conduct rescue operations safely.
+Local authorities also asked members of the public to avoid travelling to damaged areas unless necessary, allowing emergency workers to conduct rescue operations safely.

 Newton County Sheriff Shannon Cothran urged residents not to attempt to enter affected zones.